WHAT ARE THE DIFFERENT WAYS TO REPLACE YOUR MISSING TEETH?

 Artificial Crowns: Artificial crowns are made up of replacement teeth, which fill the gap left in your mouth.
 These are held in place by attaching to your natural teeth.

 Implants: Acting like a normal tooth, a root implant is surgically placed into the bone.
 These can be ‘loaded’ with a dental prosthetic such as a crown or a bridge.

 Implant-supported fixed dentures: Your new teeth will be built on a metal and acrylic base (a bridge).
 Screws are then placed into your mouth to help keep the denture fixed in, which in turn secure the teeth into root implants that are surgically inserted into your jaw bone.
 The bridge is fixed with screws and can be removed if necessary.

 Implant-supported removable dentures: This kind of overdenture also works with dental implants and attachments.
 In this case, the attachments are embedded into the acrylic, which can be fitted on and off the implants.
 Two or three implants are surgically placed around the curve of your jaw that the overdenture clips on to, for better stability in your mouth.

-A dental prosthetic can boost your confidence when smiling and enjoying your life, and your dentist will be able to talk to you about your options for replacing missing teeth.
+A dental prosthetic can boost your confidence and your dentist will be able to talk to you about your options for replacing missing teeth.